 enum tree_codeand specifies how the conversion is to be applied (truncation, rounding, etc.).

 If this hook is defined, the autovectorizer will use the

 TARGET_VECTORIZE_BUILTIN_CONVERSIONtarget hook when vectorizing conversion.
 Otherwise, it will return

-This hook should return the decl of a function that implements the vectorized variant of the builtin function with builtin function code code or
+This hook should return the decl of a function that implements the vectorized variant of the function with the

 NULL_TREEif such a function is not available.
-The value of fndecl is the builtin function declaration.
 The return type of the vectorized function shall be of vector type vec_type_out and the argument types should be vec_type_in.

 This hook should return true if the target supports misaligned vector store/load of a specific factor denoted in the misalignment parameter.
 The vector store/load should be of machine mode mode and the elements in the vectors should be of type type. is_packed parameter is true if the memory access is defined in a packed struct.

 This hook should return the preferred mode for vectorizing scalar mode mode.
 The default is equal to